richwynmorris/RB120/notes/interview_assessment_notes/mental_model_examples.md

 However, if you initialize the instance variable with a value, within the scope of the class method, it will return the value assigned to the instance variable.

-### Example: Inst variable available within the scope of the class method:
+### Example: Instance variable available within the scope of the class method:

 ```ruby
 class Car